Faculty Diversity and Inclusion Fellowship

 Dr. Anne Hornak | Second fellowship cohort | Awarded January 2020

-Dr. Anne Hornak, professor in the Department of Educational Leadership, brings a commitment to ethics, social justice and gender in higher education to her research and teaching as a member of the faculty in the Department of Educational Leadership.
+Dr. Anne Hornak, professor in the Department of Counseling, Educational Leadership and Higher Education, brings a commitment to ethics, social justice and gender in higher education to her research and teaching as a member of the faculty in the Department of Counseling, Educational Leadership and Higher Education.
 Her project this year is looking at the experiences of rural students and their participation in higher education across the state and here at CMU.
 Seventy-two percent of the U.S. is considered rural and 18% of K-12 public school students attend a school classified as rural (Crain, 2018).
 Her project generated data that offered important insights to make teaching, learning, and co-curricular experiences accessible for this important group of students.

 "This fellowship has been invaluable in providing the time and space to investigate rural students and their college-going intentions.
 As CMU continues to center equity and justice, it is critical that we understand all our diverse populations, including geography." — Dr. Anne Hornak